uthcode/learntosolveit/source/python.rst

 * Wrapping TextIOWrapper around gzip files
 * subprocess.getoutput fails on win32.
 * [issue11109] socketserver.ForkingMixIn leaves zombies, also fails to reap all zombies in one pass
+* Get on with this getpass.getpass issue quickly.
+Fix it in all versions.

 Notes from Python3 article
 ==========================